wfvining/liquid-ca/README.md

 * pthreads

-The code has been built and tested with the viz on Ubuntu 16.05, 18.04, FreeBSD 11.2.
-It has been built on OSX as well.
+The code has been built and tested with the viz on Ubuntu 16.05, 18.04, and FreeBSD 11.2.
+It has been built on OSX without the viz.

 ## Build
 ```bash